jhelsby/clox/readme.md

 1. a bytecode compiler.
 2. a virtual machine to execute the bytecode instructions, with garbage collection.

 _clox_ interprets the programming language _Lox_, designed for the purposes of the book.
 Lox is a simple, dynamically typed, object-oriented language.
 Its built-in data types are booleans, numbers, strings, and nil.
 My interpreter is a work-in-progress, but I aim to complete the book's implementation as soon as possible.
-I also intend to add my own comprehensive comments throughout the codebase, for personal educational purposes.
+I am adding my own comprehensive comments throughout the codebase, for personal educational purposes.

 My notes on _jlox_, the book's simpler and less efficient Java-based Lox interpreter, can be found [here](https://github.com/jhelsby/jlox-notes).
 They cover many of the high-level concepts used in _clox_.

 ## Setup and Run